Alex-Nel/SDRender/README.md

-# SDRender
+# PrismCore
-### A functional software renderer built using SDL.
+### A complete 3D engine built using SDL.

-The 'structures.h' and 'render.h' headers can be used as a library (SDL is needed for the render.h to function)
+The 'structures.h' header is independent from everything else, so it can be used as a library. <br>

-- "render.h" defines the render functions, which are SDL dependent. <br>
+Both hardwareRender.h and softwareRender.h both need SDL to function properly.

-- "structures.h" defines all the 3D and 2D structs which can be used for anything.
+- "structures.h" defines all the 3D and 2D structs which can be used for anything. <br>
+- "hardwareRender.h" defines rendering functions using openGL (3.3).
+Dependent on SDL <br>
+- "softwareRender.h" defines rendering functions using SDL's built in renderer.
+Dependent on SDL <br>

-Fully supports wireframe rendering and mesh rendering.
+Fully supports mesh and wireframe rendering (and dots rendering in openGL mode).

 ### Examples <br>
 - Full Mesh rendering <br>